riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/fibonacci/README.md

 The example application is a Fibonacci generator that writes some results into memory.
 This memory is then dumped at the end of simulation to a file and the log.

-A simulation extension library has been built into the simulator to perform the signature dumping.
+A simulation extension library has been built for the simulator to perform the signature dumping.
 In OVP releases an extension library is provided as source allowing modification to enable any signature dumping format/approach to be performed.

 Example run under Linux